Do you own a law firm and want to compete with the big-name law firm brands?

 Examples of Buying Factors in Law Firm Marketing

-As an attorney, you’re paid for your expertise.
-However, prospects aren’t qualified to evaluate an attorney’s expertise because they don’t know how.
+Attorneys get paid for their expertise.
+But prospects aren’t always qualified to evaluate an attorney’s expertise because they aren’t sure how.
 So, they need your help.

-Telling clients, “You can trust me,” or “I will get you results,” does not influence the client’s hiring decision.
+Telling clients, “You can trust me,” or “I’ll get results,” doesn’t influence the client’s hiring decision.
 Why?
-Because every attorney makes these same claims, including your competitors.
+Because every attorney makes these same claims.
 So, your prospects hear the same promises from everyone, which means no one stands out.

-- Blog about current laws, cases, and guidelines relevant to your field of law.
+- Publish blogs on current laws, cases, and guidelines relevant to your field of law.

 - Become a member of legal organizations that enhance your authority.

-- Promote trust indicators—such as badges (i.e., Better Business Bureau) and testimonials as much as possible.
-Place them on your website, social media, and other marketing content.
+- Promote trust indicators.
+Badges (i.e., Better Business Bureau) and testimonials are examples.
+Include them on your website, social media, and other marketing content.

-Being reliable means clients can depend on the accuracy of the information you give them, keeping appointments on time, and coming through when they need you most.
+Being reliable means clients can depend on the accuracy of your information.
+You can show people you are reliable by keeping appointments on time.

-Here are some examples of buying factors linked to a law firm’s reliability:
+Here are some other examples of reliability as buying factors:

-- A firm or attorney files the proper paperwork well before the deadline and reviews it with the client beforehand.
+- Filing paperwork well before the deadline and reviewing it with the client beforehand.

-- The information given to the client is up-to-date, and examples of how it will support the case have been discussed.
+- Information given to the client is up-to-date.
+Examples of how it will support the client’s case have been discussed.

 - A process for scheduling, confirming, and conducting appointments